 I would recommend that anyone serious about travel get a perfect anti-theft backpack like the kind that PacSafe has.
 You can find PacSafe on Amazon by clicking here.
-They have a nice selection of bags that are made especially to help guard against theft.
-I have one of their bags, and a great thing about it is that it does not look like an anti-theft bag even though it has anti-theft protection.
+They have a nice selection of bags that are made significantly to help guard against theft.
+I have one of their bags, and a great thing about it is that it does not look like an anti-theft bag, even though it has anti-theft protection.

 Some of the other Petty Crimes they have seen in Mongolia recently include:

-- Skimmers to duplicate credit cards – There have also been some reports of employees at some restaurants or hotels using a skimming device to duplicate the magnet strip information when using your credit card.
-Stay at a reputable hotel or use a travel agency, make sure you use one that is reputable.
+- Skimmers to duplicate credit cards – There have also been reports of employees at some restaurants or hotels using a skimming device to duplicate the magnet strip information when using your credit card.
+Stay at a reputable hotel or use a travel agency; make sure you use one that is reputable.
 We recommend New MIlestone Tours (for more information about them, please look below)

 - Credit card fraud – As you would do in any other country, keep your bank and credit card information secure and safe.
 There have been some incidents of people’s bank and credit card information being stolen.
 Closely monitor your credit card account before and after your trip to Mongolia.

-Scams and other concerns
+Scams and other concerns in Mongolia

 Like in any other country, there can also be scams that take place.
 Here are the biggest scams that have been seen in Mongolia:

 - Taxis – Like in many other parts of Asia, a taxi may try to get more money from you, and they have meters that will charge you double for a fare.
-It is always best to use a reliable taxi company, or be clear about the price before you get into a taxi.
+It is always best to use a reliable taxi company or be clear about the price before you get into a taxi.

-Horse or Camel Thieves
+Horse or Camel Thieves In Mongolia

-This may seem like something from the wild wild west, but when people go on a long horse, camel trek, or another kind of trek, they may wake up and find they have been robbed and their horse or other forms of transportation is gone.
+This may seem like something from the wild wild west, but when people go on a long horse, camel trek, or another trek, they may wake up and find they have been robbed and their horse or other forms of transportation is gone.

 Sometimes your local guide may be working together with the thieves.
-But the best way to protect against this is to make sure you work with a reputable travel agency that understands these risks and has properly vetted their travel guides and all the other people or organizations they work with.
+But the best way to protect against this is to ensure you work with a reputable travel agency that understands these risks and has properly vetted their travel guides and all the other people or organizations they work with.

-Female Solo Travelers
+Female Solo Travelers And Crime In Mongolia

 If you are female and traveling alone, there are a few extra precautions that you should take to ensure your safety.
 Sexual assault in Mongolia is real and can happen.
-On top of this, Mongolia’s sexual assault laws are not highly developed, so some of the people you encounter may see sexual assault very differently than what we do in the west.
+On top of this, Mongolia’s sexual assault laws are not highly developed, so some of the people you encounter may see sexual assault very differently than we do in the west.

 - Monasteries – Incidents have also been reported at monasteries where a monk or someone else may try to get a solo female traveler on her own, so they can sexually assault her.
-If you are traveling alone, try to join a group to not be alone in a circumstance like this.
+If you are traveling alone, try to join a group not to be alone in a circumstance like this.

 Like in many Asian countries, there are a few other things that travelers should be aware of to ensure their safety in Mongolia.
 Here are some other safety tips:

-- LGBT – There are no laws in Mongolia that criminalize being LGBT, nor are there specific known targets toward the LGBT community as a whole.
+- LGBT – There are no laws in Mongolia that criminalize being LGBT, nor are there specific known targets for the LGBT community as a whole.
 Some Mongolian NGOs have reported that LGBT persons, especially in some rural areas, have faced harassment or violence.
 LGBT individuals may want to be aware of this, especially when traveling outside Ulaanbaatar.

 Many of these safety precautions are similar to safety precautions that travelers should be aware of wherever they travel.
-Despite these travel risks, Mongolia is considered a very safe place to travel.
+Despite these travel risks, Mongolia is considered a safe place to travel.

 One of the first steps in ensuring your safety in Mongolia is to ensure you use a reliable and reputable travel company.
 New Milestone Tours can help you with an individual or a group tour.
 You can contact them by clicking here.